Contact

 In our experience:

-Digital Signature systems generally do use personal digital certificates, but they often still require trust in the provider of the system, because they normally hold the actual private key inside their system.
-In this case, the certificate says: “this document was signed by someone called Fred”, and Acme who made the system is saying “and Fred is Fred Green Jr.”
+Digital Signature systems generally do use personal digital certificates, but they still often require trust in the system provider, since private keys are frequently stored within their infrastructure.
+Newer approaches mitigate this by using hardware-secured keys, zero-knowledge proof (ZKP) techniques (to validate a signature without exposing the private key), or decentralised identity frameworks such as W3C Verifiable Credentials and Ethereum-based signing.
+In this model, the certificate says: “this document was signed by someone called Fred”, and the provider confirms: “and Fred is Fred Green Jr.”

 Private Prescriptions